Circunomics/hiring_fullstackcodingchallenge/README.md

 * Features are as important as code quality.
 Try to balance between code quality and number of features implemented
 * Your code will be evaluated in this order based on: code structure, programming best practices, legibility and number of features implemented or speed
+* Re/use as much as possible libraries and available code (watch out the quality of the code!)
 * The git commit history (and git commit messages) will be also evaluated
 * Please run tests and provide the results of the first and last run
 * Do not forget to include few details about the project in the PROJECT.md

 ## Submission